BLOG ✴ BOOKS ✴ EMAIL LIST ✴ BLUESKY ✴ MASTODON ✴ FLICKR

 I was trained as a typesetter, one of the last such apprenticed in that profession, and have a degree in graphic design.
 I learned how to typeset and print on a letterpress in college, and in 2011 took a class to refresh and extend my knowledge.
 In 2017, the School of Visual Concepts hosted me as their first designer in residence, where I honed my letterpress skills and printed a book of my reporting.

+In 2024, I crowdfunded and produced the book How Comics Were Made, designed by Mark Kaufman.
+The book rights were acquired by Andrews McMeel Publishing in late 2024 for future printings.
 From 2018 to 2023, I worked as the editor and production manager on Marcin Wichary’s Shift Happens, a three-volume, 1,376-page history of keyboards produced in an edition of several thousand.
 I helped him with developmental editing through final production, oversaw printing bids and production, and handled logistics, like warehousing and delivery.

 In 2019 and 2020, I created the Tiny Type Museum & Time Capsule, an edition of around 100 sets of printing and type artifacts, with the accompanying book, Six Centuries of Type & Printing.
 I worked on my elementary school, junior high, high school, and college newspapers, both as an editor and typesetter/graphic designer.